awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/itemtracker_rds/Readme.md

 ![AWS Tracking Application](images/kotlinproject5.png)

 + **DemoApplication** - Used as the base class and Controller for the Spring Boot application.
-+ **InjectWorkService** - Uses the RDSDataClient to submit a new record into the work table..
++ **InjectWorkService** - Uses the RDSDataClient to submit a new record into the work table.
-+ **RetrieveItems** -  Uses the RDSDataClient to retrieve a data set from the work table..
++ **RetrieveItems** -  Uses the RDSDataClient to retrieve a data set from the work table.
 + **SendMessage** - Uses the Amazon SES Kotlin API to send email messages.
 + **WorkItem** - Represents the application model.